susanszkyp/IntroToLogicTextbook/README.md

-If you don't really care about anything other than textbook, click here: [DOWNLOAD](https://github.com/susanszkyp/IntroToLogicTextbook/blob/main/tex/textbook_main.pdf)
+If you don't really care about any of the details and just want to see the textbook, click here: [TEXTBOOK](https://github.com/susanszkyp/IntroToLogicTextbook/blob/main/tex/textbook_main.pdf).
+Otherwise, proceed.

 # Introductory Logic Textbook